Nasi Lemak Bungkus, Malaysia’s most popular breakfast now with sambal udang (prawn sambal). It is a gastronomical delight you don’t want to miss.

 Nasi Lemak Bungkus is best wrapped with a layer of banana leaves which imparts its fragrance to the rice.
 Also wrap the rice while it is still warm and let it sit for at least 10 minutes before serving.
 If you have leftovers, simply store in the refrigerator and reheat in the microwave the next morning.
 IMHO, I think it tastes even better the next day.
 Give it a try and let me know if you agree.

 For this recipe, I have purposely left the fried ikan bilis on its own so that it remains crispy.
-If you prefer to add it to the sambal, please check out this other Nasi Lemak Bungkus recipe on my other blog, Roti n Rice.
+If you prefer to add it to the sambal, please check out this Nasi Lemak recipe on my other blog, Roti n Rice.
 It is a matter of preference but both versions taste just as delicious.

 Nasi Lemak Bungkus, Malaysia's most popular breakfast now with sambal udang (prawn sambal).
 It is a gastronomical delight you don't want to miss.